 1. The location

 If you’re looking for a hotel that’s not in the heart of Waikiki but just a very short walk away, then the Ritz-Carlton is for you.
-My favorite location in Waikiki is the Royal Hawaiian or the Moana Surfrider (the island’s two oldest hotels) but it’s nice to be away from all the busy-ness that’s right in the centre of Waikiki.
+My favorite location in Waikiki is the Royal Hawaiian or the Moana Surfrider (the island’s two oldest hotels) but it’s nice to be away from all the busy-ness that’s right in the center of Waikiki.

 2. All rooms face the ocean

 Don’t you hate it when you check in to a Hawaiian hotel and your room overlooks a parking lot or garden instead of the ocean?
 That has happened to me one too many times, probably because I always book the hotel’s cheapest room.
-But you don’t have to worry about that at the Ritz-Carlton Residences, Waikiki because all the rooms are ocean facing.
+But you don’t have to worry about that at the Ritz-Carlton Residences, Waikiki because all the rooms are ocean-facing.